McMasterNEUDOSE/cFS/README.md

+**NOTE FOR THOSE WORKING ON THIS REPOSITORY** Make sure you read follow the setup steps below, understand the workflow as described in the [Using Git Guide](../GitGuide.md).

+If you're working on porting, name your branches either "osal-\<something\>" or "psp-\<something\>" if you're porting the osal or psp, respectively.
+Make the "something" descriptive and short.
+    Submit pull requests to the porting-main branch.

+If you're working on other cFS stuff, name your branches something descriptive and short.
+    Submit pull requests to the master branch.

 # McMaster NEUDOSE - Core Flight System

 This repository is the most up-to-date version of the flight software that is being used on the McMaster NEUDOSE mission.
 It is forked from NASA's Core Flight System (cFS) github and will likely commit many of the changes NASA engineers contribute to that repo.